dzenanr/dartling_skeleton/README.md

 * rename skeleton with your model_name
 * do not rename the model.dart file in lib/dartling/skeleton/json
 * do not rename the models.dart file in lib/gen/dartling
-* update sources in the library files, lib/dartling_skeleton.dart and lib/dartling_skeleton_app.dart,  to reflect your domain and model names
+* update library and part in the library files, lib/dartling_skeleton.dart and lib/dartling_skeleton_app.dart,  to reflect your domain and model names
-* do not rename #import("package:dartling/dartling.dart"); and #import("package:dartling/dartling_app.dart");
+* do not rename import "package:dartling/dartling.dart"; and import "package:dartling/dartling_app.dart";
 * in lib/dartling/skeleton/json/data.dart, rename the dartlingSkeletonDataJson var name: change dartling to yourDomainName change Skeleton to YourModelName